erb89/FIJI_colocalisation-via-mask/README.md

 # FIJI_colocalisation-via-mask
-Batch analyse one channel based on mask from another
+Batch processing: analyse one channel based on mask from another.